jefkine/zeta-learn/docs/index.rst

     :figclass: align-center

-zeta-learn is a minimalistic python machine learning library which enables easy and fast model prototyping with emphasis on the academic aspect of it.
+zeta-learn is a minimalistic python machine learning library designed to deliver fast and easy model prototyping.

-zeta-learn aims at providing an extensive understanding of machine learning through the use of straightforward algorithms making it useful for researchers and students.
+zeta-learn aims to provide extensive understanding of machine learning through the use of straightforward algorithms and readily implemented examples making it a useful resource for researchers and students.

 Find this project on `GitHub`_